Garden Shredders

 Shredding Disk and Anvil with Controlled Entry & Exit Size:-

-These rapid garden shredders have a fly wheel with two slits bearing double sided shredding knives.
+These rapid garden shredders (e.g. the Bosche AXT 2000 Rapid series or the Sun Joe CJ600 series) have a fly wheel with two slits bearing double sided shredding knives.
 The disk spins up to high speed and the fly wheel momentum helps to maintain speed.
 There is an anvil plate in the cutting chamber which holds against the material being shredded by the knives.

 The hopper has supports to steady the feed.
 A feed pusher assists feeding in and clearing exit port blockages.
 The size of the exit acts like a screen to ensure larger material is shredded down to size before exit.
 Blockages can be cleared superfast - disconnect - simply unscrew the large knob & the top comes right off for clearing.

-The significant down side with my 2017 Bosche Rapid shredder was that without precutting blades, some branches shred into long strips I would not get this model again.
+Modern versions of these simple machines do not have pre-cutting knives above the shredding disk, which means, less noise.
+However, for branches, the significant down side with my 2017 Bosche Rapid shredder was that without precutting blades above the shredding disk, many branches shred into long strips.
+I would not get this model again.
 Also - the switch-on/off mechanism is a little flimsy.

 -

-Cutting & Crushing quietly:- These are more properly described as garden chippers.
+Cutting & Crushing quietly:- These types of machine are more properly described as garden chippers.
 They use a spiked drum to grip, cut and crush branches, against another drum or an anvil plate.

-The machine works with a slow beautifully quiet steady beat, though it gets through more material by weight nevertheless.
+This machine works with a slow beautifully quiet steady beat, though it gets through more material by weight nevertheless.
 It is especially useful and powerful when branches are your main material for turning into wood chips.
+For example, small branches off Beech, Holly, Hazel, and conifer shrubs / hedges will go through to wood chips.

-V V V V check links further down the page V V V V
+V V V V check further down the page V V V V

 -